 PROMOTING RECOVERY OF AUTONOMIC FUNCTION AFTER SCI

 While SCI patients view the regaining of autonomic functions as a high priority to improve their quality of life, promoting recovery of autonomic functions is a vastly understudied area of research.
-Furthermore, complications due to autonomic function disruption, such as cardiovascular disease and urinary system disorders, are leading causes of morbidity and mortality for chronically injured individuals with a spinal cord injury.
+Furthermore, complications due to autonomic function disruption, such as cardiovascular disease, susceptibility to infection, and urinary system disorders, are leading causes of morbidity and mortality for chronically injured individuals with a spinal cord injury.

 A newer direction in the lab is to develop strategies to promote recovery of autonomic functions that greatly impact quality-of-life.

 One of the primary causes of cardiovascular disease and immune supporession in these patients is autonomic dysreflexia (AD), a life threatening dysfunction in which some sensory stimulus below the level of SCI triggers extreme hypertension accompanied by bradycardia.
 AD is thought to develop from: 1) the loss of tonic input onto sympathetic preganglionic neurons that drive cardiovascular control; 2) aberrant plasticity leading to hyperexcitability of the spinal sympathetic reflex circuit.

 We are currently determining: 1) if we can promote axonal regeneration to sufficiently reinnervate sympathetic preganglionic neuron to normalize their activity; 2) if we can dampen hyperexcitability below the injury.